airbytehq/airbyte/docs/integrations/sources/linkedin-ads.md

 ### Set up LinkedIn Ads authentication (Airbyte Open Source)

-To authenticate the Linkedin Ads connector, you will need to create a Linkedin developer application and obtain one of the following credentials:
+To authenticate the connector in Airbyte Open Source, you will need to create a Linkedin developer application and obtain one of the following credentials:

 1. OAuth2.0 credentials, consisting of: